maschkef/little-linux-helper/docs/gui/doc_interface.md

     *   Sidebar module navigation with individual "Start" buttons (hideable for reading mode)
     *   Session dropdown for switching between multiple active sessions
     *   Main terminal area with real-time output display (hideable for documentation focus)
-    *   Integrated help panel with user-friendly, context-sensitive guidance
+    *   Integrated help panel with user-friendly, context-sensitive guidance (only visible when terminal panels are shown)
     *   Advanced documentation system with both module-bound and independent browser modes
-    *   **Panel Toggle Controls:** Hide/show modules sidebar, terminal panels, help, and docs for optimal screen usage
+    *   **Optimized Panel Toggle Controls:** Documentation buttons positioned on the left for better accessibility, layout controls on the right
+    *   **Smart Help Button Display:** Help button only appears when terminal panels are visible, reducing UI clutter in documentation-only mode
     *   **Full-Screen Reading Mode:** Hide all panels except documentation for maximum reading space
     *   **Language Selection:** Integrated language selector with flag emojis for immediate language switching